sumanstats/Building-R-packages/source/integration.rst

 Open up your R console and navigate to your R package repository.
 Now load the devtools package with ``library(devtools)`` and enter ``use_appveyor()`` into your R console.
 This command will set up a default appveyor.yml for your R package.
 You can now add, commit, and push your changes to GitHub, which will trigger the first build of your package on AppVeyor.
 Go back to https://www.appveyor.com/ to see the result of the build.
 You may want to make some changes to your appveyor.yml file, and you can see all of the options available in the `r-appveyor guide <https://github.com/krlmlr/r-appveyor/blob/master/README.md>`_ which is maintained by Kirill Muller.
 Like Travis, AppVeyor also generates badges that you should add to the README.md file of your package's GitHub repository.

+Using CircleCI
+**************

+TravisCI works great, is popular among data scientists & developers, has built-in community support for R and is free only for open source projects.
+However using it for private repositories is not free.
+CircleCI v2.0 is thus a great alternative with a free plan that also includes private repositories.
+You can start using CircleCI by going to https://circleci.com/ and signing in with your GitHub or Bitbucket account.
+To add a project, find the bar on left and click *Add Project* after which you will find your repositories including the private ones.
+Then *Set Up Project* for the repo you want to continuously integrate.

+To use this CI service for your R package,

++ Create a folder named .circleci in the package and add a file config.yml inside
++ Populate the config.yml.
+See `here <https://circleci.com/docs/2.0/sample-config/>`_
++ Start building once you set up the project

+See an `example here <https://appsilon.com/continuous-integration-for-your-private-r-projects-with-circleci/>`_.

 Summary
 *******